Leaflet/Leaflet.draw/README.md

 | --- | --- | ---
 | layers | [LayerGroup](http://leafletjs.com/reference.html#layergroup) | List of all layers just edited on the map.

-Triggered when layers in the FeatureGroup, that the plugin was initialized with, have been edited and saved.
+Triggered when layers in the FeatureGroup, initialised with the plugin, have been edited and saved.

 ````js
 map.on('draw:edited', function (e) {